jlyu26/Feedbacker/server/README.md

 3. commit the file by using `$ git commit -m "commit message"`
 4. `$ git push heroku master` to put the change to heroku.

 ### 4. Google OAuth Authentication with Passport.js

 <img width="513" alt="oauth-flow" src="https://user-images.githubusercontent.com/20265633/36182706-f4c88b14-10f8-11e8-9b8e-802655dfc6ee.PNG">

 One key point is to securely store Google OAuth private token secret inside project and make sure not accidently push it to Github.

-Need to properly set up account to say `http://localhost:5050` is valid to redirect users to, otherwise will get an **redirect_uri_mismatch** error.
-Add `http://localhost:5000/auth/google/callback` to "Authorized redirect URIs" in credentials.
+Need to properly set up account to say `http://localhost:5050` is valid to redirect users to, otherwise will get an 'redirect_uri_mismatch' error.
+Add `http://localhost:5000/auth/google/callback` to 'Authorized redirect URIs' in credentials.

 ### 5. MongoDB and Mongoose

 ### 6. Difference between express-session and cookie-session?

 ### 7. Two Sets of Resources for Production and Development Environment

 <img width="638" alt="development-production-2-sets" src="https://user-images.githubusercontent.com/20265633/36361386-6567208e-14f9-11e8-85f2-041b949e6315.PNG">

 There are two reasons to have a complete separate and different set of keys for production environment (Heroku deployment).
 First, in case of the physical laptop got stolen or someone else somehow have direct access to the keys (which is plain text file).
 Second, it allows us to have two separate Mongo databases.
 In production environment, we want to have a clean database that contains only users data that we never manually ness around with.
 But in development environment we can add/delete records or collections and change everything we want.

 ### 8. HTTP and HTTPS